|Pregnancy Week (Select):|

 This article includes contributions from BellyBelly’s Midwife, Brenda Manning MIPP.

 Kelly Winder is a birth attendant (aka doula), the creator of BellyBelly and mum to three beautiful children.
-Become a fan of BellyBelly on Facebook here or add Kelly as a friend (frequently adding articles and stories) here.
+Become a fan of BellyBelly on Facebook here.
 BellyBelly is also on Twitter.
 Please note that all of my suggestions and advice are of a generalised nature only and are not intended to replace advice from a qualified professional.

 More Birth Articles